-Here are the list of some main characteristics of supercomputers:
+Here is a list of some of the main characteristics of supercomputers:

-- Focus processing power to execute a few programs or instruction as quickly as possible
+- Focus processing power to execute a few programs or instructions as quickly as possible.

-- Push boundaries of what hardware and software can accomplish
+- Push the boundaries of what hardware and software can accomplish.

-- Typically run a variant of Linux as their operating system
+- Typically, they run a variant of Linux as their operating system.

-- Are typically run at maximum capability, putting the computer's full processing resources toward solving a particular problem
+- are typically run at their maximum capability, putting the computer's full processing resources toward solving a particular problem.

-- Are often a cluster or grid of smaller computers working together on whatever problem they are looking to solve
+- There is often a cluster or grid of smaller computers working together on whatever problem they are looking to solve.

-- Have performance measured in floating point operations per seconds (FLOPS)
+- Performance should be measured in floating point operations per second (FLOPS).

 « Previous Tutorial Next Tutorial »